 - Professional Services

 Drawing the Line Between Assets vs. Deductible Expenses

 Sometimes, you might spend money in your business that seems like an expense, but you’re actually purchasing an asset.

 Furniture and Equipment

 You may buy computers, furniture, printers, or other types of equipment for your business.
 These items are expected to last longer than one year, so they are assets, not expenses.
 Instead of expensing the cost of the furniture and equipment, you would “capitalize” the purchase as an asset on your balance sheet, then write off the cost as depreciation expense over the asset’s useful life.

 Not to mention the peace of mind that comes from knowing where all your cash and profits are going – great for going deeper into your business’ financial health.

 In FreshBooks, categories can easily be set whenever you log a new expense.
-So how do you set up these categories?
+So how do you set these up?

 - In your FreshBooks account, go to the Expenses tab.